bcgov/moh-iam/keycloak-drupal-module/README.md

 # Packaging and installation

-1. Package the entire project inside a targz with file structure gz > tar > `mohkeycloak` folder.
+1. Package the entire project inside a tar.gz with file structure gz > tar > `mohkeycloak` folder.
+(I used 7-zip for this.
+Create the tar first, then gz it.)
 2. Use the Drupal Admin UI to install the package.
 (Supposedly the Admin UI also supports zip files, but I had an error when I attempted to use zip packaging).

 # Roles